Citizenship agency charts new course with fiscal challenges - NewsBreak

 Citizenship agency charts new course with fiscal challenges

-SAN DIEGO — (AP) — The head of the U.S. agency that grants citizenship and visas says it's getting a grip on finances that threatened massive furloughs last year and is preparing to propose fees for its services that won't limit legal immigration to the “very wealthy,” a jab at a Trump administration principle that newcomers should be financially self-sufficient.

-U.S. Citizenship and Immigration Services was on the brink of furloughing nearly 70% of its 20,000 employees in the summer of 2020 when, almost overnight, it declared it would end the year with a large surplus.
+A month before being named to lead President-elect Joe Biden s transition team at the Department of Homeland Security Ur Jaddou said the top priority at its agency that grants citizenship and visas should be a better handle on its roller-coaster finances.
+U.S. Citizenship and Immigration Services was on the brink of furloughing nearly 70% of its 20,000 employees that summer when, almost overnight, it declared it would end the year with a large surplus.

-A temporary hiring freeze, spending controls and no longer requiring new biometric data for renewal of benefits, introduced in March 2020, helped put the agency on stronger footing, she said.

-“I do understand what the problems were and how they’ve been ‘resolved’ — I want to say that in quotes because we have an unsteady situation, but we’re pretty, we’re strong,” Jaddou said.
+Now, as Jaddou's first year as the agency's director draws to an end, she sounds cautiously upbeat, saying, “I do understand what the problems were and how they’ve been 'resolved’ — I want to say that in quotes because we have an unsteady situation, but we’re pretty, we’re strong.”

+A temporary hiring freeze and no longer requiring new biometric data for renewal of benefits, introduced in March 2020, helped put the agency on stronger footing, Jaddou said.

-Trump administration officials have credited last year's return from the financial precipice to higher-than-expected fees collected during the coronavirus pandemic's early months and ending some contracts.
+Officials in President Donald Trump s administration credited last year's return from the financial precipice to higher-than-expected fees collected during the coronavirus pandemic's early months and ending some contracts.

 The Trump administration brought major change to the agency, including expansion of its fraud investigations unit and an emphasis on insisting immigrants be financially self-sufficient to remain in the country.

 Fees on wealthier applicants have long subsidized other operations, like asylum, which doesn't generate revenue.
-President Joe Biden's administration will soon propose a new fee structure for the agency.
+The Biden administration will soon propose a new fee structure for the agency.

 “Number one, we believe the immigration system should not be reserved to the wealthy,” Jaddou said, striking a contrast with the Trump-era mantra of self-sufficiency.